FedeBev/dkronc-go/README.md

 # dkron-go: a simple go client for dkron

-**dkron-go** is a very minimal and simple client for [dkron](https://github.com/distribworks/dkron), generated from dkron official swagger file
+**dkron-go** is a very minimal and simple client for [dkron v3](https://github.com/distribworks/dkron), generated from dkron official swagger file

 **NOTE**: At the moment the swagger file contains a little patch to [expose `next` job field](https://github.com/distribworks/dkron/issues/990)